grafana/grafana/docs/sources/administration/security.md

 To address this vulnerability, you can restrict data source query access in the following ways:

-- Create multiple data sources with some restrictions added in data source config that restrict access (like database name or credentials).
+- Create multiple data sources with some restrictions added in data source configuration that restrict access (like database name or credentials).
 Then use the [Data Source Permissions]({{< relref "../permissions/datasource_permissions.md" >}}) Enterprise feature to restrict user access to the data source in Grafana.
 - Create a separate Grafana organization, and in that organization, create a separate data source.
 Make sure the data source has some option/user/credentials setting that limits access to a subset of the data.
 Not all data sources have an option to limit access.